Agile Resource Planning: The Definitive Guide

 When it comes to using a tool for resource planning you have a few options.

 Spreadsheets.
-If you have a small team and a handful of projects, spreadsheets may be an option worth exploring.
+If you have a small team and a handful of projects, spreadsheets may be a solution for resource planning.
 Just consider the time you will spend trying to create a plan vs the relatively small investment in a dedicated tool.

 Gantt chart planners / MS Project.
-These types of tools are not great for resource planning as their focus tends to be planning projects and task as opposed to planning resources.
+These types of tools are not great for resource planning as their focus tends to be planning projects and tasks as opposed to planning resources.

 A dedicated resource planning tool.
-Last option is to take a look at something like Kelloo.
+The last option is to take a look at something like Kelloo.
 Kelloo is built from the ground up to support resource planning across agile and non-agile environments.

 Features of agile resource planning tools

-Here are some of the things you should look for when evaluating agile resource planning tools.
+Here are some of the things you should look for when choosing resource management tools for use with agile.

 1. Plan resources for multiple projects

 Organizing and planning a single project within your team is easy.
 But once you have multiple projects going simultaneously, resource planning starts to get a little trickier.
-Changes to resource or projects have knock on effects across your plan.
+Changes to resources or projects have knock-on effects across your plan.

 Resource planning tools are built to handle this complexity.